SeaGL/seagl.github.io/_posts/2017-09-08-QA-skimbrel.md

 Q: Is this your first visit to SeaGL?
 If so, what are your expectations?
 If not, can you give us your impressions of the event?

-A: t is my first visit!
+A: It is my first visit!
 Knowing the people who are involved, I'm hoping for a weekend full of talks that really make me challenge my assumptions and provide new perspective on dealing with the many-faceted challenges of COMPUTER.

 Q: Where should attendees go for a delicious cheap meal?